-- Punting: travel the waterways of the River Cherwell in a flat-bottomed boat, using a five-metre-long pole to propel your vessel!
+- Punting: travel the waterways of the River Cherwell in Oxford, or the River Cam in Cambridge, in a flat-bottomed boat, using a five-metre-long pole to propel your vessel!
 This mode of transport is unique to Oxford and Cambridge.
 Our team of Counsellors will be on hand to advise you (or to do it for you!).

 - Summer sports: have you ever played the traditional English game of croquet?
 There will be the chance to do so on the lawns of your College!
 Real tennis (a variation of tennis played indoors, with a heavier ball) has also been enjoyed by our previous students.

-- College and museum tours: if you are thinking of applying to study at the University of Oxford, an ORA course is the perfect opportunity to visit some of the institution’s most famous Colleges (including New College, Magdalen College and Christ Church).
+- College and museum tours: if you are thinking of applying to study at the Universities of Oxford or Cambridge, an ORA course is the perfect opportunity to visit some of these institutions most famous Colleges (including New College, Magdalen College, Christ Church College and Clare College).
 You will also have the chance to visit Oxford’s Ashmolean Museum – famous for being the world’s first university museum.